AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/ece-tools-package.md

 # ECE-Tools release notes

 The [ece-tools](https://github.com/magento/ece-tools) package is a set of scripts and tools designed to manage and deploy Cloud projects.
-These release notes describe the latest improvements to this package, which is part of the [Cloud Suite for Commerce](cloud-tools.md).
+These release notes describe the latest improvements to this package, which is part of the [Cloud Tools Suite for Commerce](cloud-tools-suite.md).

 >[!NOTE]
 >